Manjulata Mandal

 Manjulata Mandal is an Indian politician.
 She was elected to the Lok Sabha, the lower house of the Parliament of India, from Bhadrak, Odisha, in the 2019 Indian general election, as a member of the Biju Janata Dal.

+In April 2026, Mandal left the BJD along with her husband, former Dhamnaga MLA Muktikanta Mandal after both were suspended from the BJD for alleged anti-party activities.
+Both later joined the Bharatiya Janata Party on 1 July.